stomp-js/stomp-js.github.io/index.md

 - [Using StompJS] - a step-by-step guide.
 - [Using rx-stomp with Angular] — originally written for Angular 13; works with Angular 7+.
-- Guide to [Connection status in ng2-stompjs].
+- Guide to [Connection status in RxStomp].
 - Guide to [How to Use RxStomp with React](https://www.freecodecamp.org/news/build-chat-app-with-stomp-and-react/).

 All of these guides are written by the maintainers and follow best practices.